-The Committee on the Judiciary, to whom was referred the bill (H. R. 1591) to require the registration of certain persons employed by agencies to disseminate propaganda in the United States and for other purposes, after consideration, report the same with amendments to the House, with the recommendation that as so amended the bill
+The Senate Committee on Foreign Relations, having had under consideration the bill (H. R. 159t) to require the registration of certain persons employed by agencies to disseminate propaganda in the United States and for other purposes, hereby report the same with the recommendation that it do pass with the fellowing amendments: